CTJDSL/Build-SGSI-Actions/README.md

 # Build-SGSI-Actions
-Build SGSIs using github actions using rahulkhatri137's sgsi tool.
+Build SGSIs (Only AB) using github actions with rahulkhatri137's sgsi tool.

 Guide: